YueChenkkk/CSN-SAPR/README.md

   This is the source code of the paper *A Neural-network-based Approach to Identifying Speakers in Novels* presented on Interspeech 2021.
 It demonstrates the method to detect the speakers of the utterances in the novel given a fix range of contexts.
 Speaker-alternation-based revision is implemented in the evaluation script.
 A copy of the dataset on https://github.com/YueChenkkk/Chinese-Dataset-Speaker-Identification is included in ./data directory.

 # Usage
-  Training: bash run_train.sh
+  For training: bash run_train.sh
-  Evaluation: python evaluate.py
+  For evaluation: python evaluate.py

 # Requirements
   python==3.6